dalong0514/readnotes/20190201读书笔记/2019117Practical-Common-LispR00.md

 This split of the black box has a couple of consequences.
 One is that you can use s-expressions, as you saw in Chapter 3, as an externalizable data format for data other than source code, using READ to read it and PRINT to print it.
 4 The other consequence is that since the semantics of the language are defined in terms of trees of objects rather than strings of characters, it's easier to generate code within the language than it would be if you had to generate code as text.
 Generating code completely from scratch is only marginally easier -- building up lists vs. building up strings is about the same amount of work.
 The real win, however, is that you can generate code by manipulating existing data.
 This is the basis for Lisp's macros, which I'll discuss in much more detail in future chapters.
 For now I'll focus on the two levels of syntax defined by Common Lisp: the syntax of s-expressions understood by the reader and the syntax of Lisp forms understood by the evaluator.

+### 0105. 主题卡 —— Lisp 语言的三大核心元素

+After the rules of syntax and semantics, the three most basic components of all Lisp programs are functions, variables and macros.
+You used all three while building the database in Chapter 3, but I glossed over a lot of the details of how they work and how to best use them.
+I'll devote the next few chapters to these three topics, starting with functions, which -- like their counterparts in other languages -- provide the basic mechanism for abstracting, well, functionality.

+The bulk of Lisp itself consists of functions.
+More than three quarters of the names defined in the language standard name functions.
+All the built-in data types are defined purely in terms of what functions operate on them.
+Even Lisp's powerful object system is built upon a conceptual extension to functions, generic functions, which I'll cover in Chapter 16.

+And, despite the importance of macros to The Lisp Way, in the end all real functionality is provided by functions.
+Macros run at compile time, so the code they generate -- the code that will actually make up the program after all the macros are expanded -- will consist entirely of calls to functions and special operators.
+Not to mention, macros themselves are also functions, albeit functions that are used to generate code rather than to perform the actions of the program.
+1

+1 Despite the importance of functions in Common Lisp, it isn’t really accurate to describe it as a functional language.
+It’s true some of Common Lisp’s features, such as its list manipulation functions, are designed to be used in a body-form* style and that Lisp has a prominent place in the history of functional programming — McCarthy introduced many ideas that are now considered important in functional programming — but Common Lisp was intentionally designed to support many different styles of programming.
+In the Lisp family, Scheme is the nearest thing to a “pure” functional language, and even it has several features that disqualify it from absolute purity compared to languages such as Haskell and ML.

+2『 Lisp 语言的三大核心元素：函数、变量和宏，做一张主题卡片。』——已完成

 ### 0201. 术语卡 —— 特殊符号撇号 `'`

 The test-form will always be evaluated and then one or the other of the then-form or else-form.
 An even simpler special operator is QUOTE, which takes a single expression as its "argument" and simply returns it, unevaluated.
 For instance, the following evaluates to the list (+ 1 2), not the value 3: